Board of Directors Meeting Minutes

 Doug is an avid fan of outdoor activities including skiing, paragliding and flying general aviation aircraft.
 He is an FAA certified flight instructor for single and twin-engine aircraft and is a PSIA certified level one ski instructor.

-Doug and Linda live in Park City with their 2 daughters.
+Doug lives in Park City with his wife Linda and has 2 daughters.

 *Emeritus Board Members